William Franklin Obituary (2020) - Tulare County

 Quail Park had no idea what was coming the day that Dub moved in with his sister, Darlene.
 It was not long before his competitive streak started to show and he became the Wii Bowling champ, a fantastic Wii baseball player and became the man to beat at nearly every other game.
 His winnings always went to fuel his candy habit or save up for the end of the year employee tip!
 Dub enjoyed eating meals in the dining room with his friends, talking about his grandchildren and great-grandchildren, watching David Muir on the evening news and criticizing the bureaucrats at the United States Post Office.

-Our was preceded in death by his mother and father, his sister Darlene, his wife Helen, his daughter Dani and his son-in-law, Rod Taylor.
+Our Papa was preceded in death by his mother and father, his sister Darlene, his wife Helen, his daughter Dani and his son-in-law, Rod Taylor

 He is survived and remembered by his daughters Cathy Franklin and Patricia Curtis, his forever son-in-law Kent Dahlberg, his grandchildren David Taylor, Amanda Franklin, Dawn Gardner (Sean), Brett Taylor (Delores) and their children Luciana, Christian, Matthew and Blake, Michael Taylor (Krista) and their children Alexander and Myles, Breanne Dahlberg, Jeff Taylor (Alex) and their sons Tony and Jaden, Ryan Dahlberg (Brieana) and their daughters Verah and Emryn.